 Arica Ching: Populism in Central-Eastern Europe (A Case study of Hungary & The Czech Republic).

-Oscar To: Social Movements in Contemporary European Politics: A Case Study of Ukraine.
+Oscar To: Political Movements in Contemporary European Politics: A Case Study of Ukraine.

 Soobin Park: Brexit Case Study: Did the masses make an informed decision?

 Lee Ho Chun: A Comparison of Chinese and Western Ethical realism in International Relations.

 Vanessa Wong: Chinese Dominance in an Environmental Perspective: A Case Study Analysis of the One-Belt-One-Road Initiative.

 GPAD 1020-B: Fundamentals of Government (2018 & 2019) Syllabus